admin-ch/CovidCertificate-Apidoc/README.md

 The swiss covid certificate system is hosted and maintained by the [FOITT](https://www.bit.admin.ch/bit/en/home.html).

-## HOWTO become a system intergrator using the API ?
+## HOWTO become a system integrator using the API ?

 If you are a primary system integrator, you can follow the following steps in order to use the generation and revocation API: